Southern right whale picture by Brian Skerry

 The deep learning module creates it’s own detections which are saved in PAMGuard binary files.
-The MATLAB library was updated so that these can be loaded – below is some example code plotting right whale detections using the MATLAB library
+The MATLAB library was updated so that these can be loaded – see the tutorials for some example code plotting right whale detections using the MATLAB library.

 The next step is for other folks to use test this module!
 There will inevitably be bugs so if you find one please do send a bug report here.

 - This module gives folk the ability to run any deep learning model in PAMGuard – but it’s only really useful if there are actually models available for people to use.
-The tutorials demonstrate an example of a right whale and Danish bat species models but Ketos and AnimalSpot can be used to train pretty much any species model.
+The tutorials demonstrate an example of a right whale and Danish bat species models, but Ketos and AnimalSpot can be used to train pretty much any species model.
 It would be great if folk made these available and open source so others can use them!
-A deep learning model for ADDs and military sonar might be fun… anyone?
+A deep learning model for ADDs and military sonar might be fun and would have some pretty useful conservation applications… anyone?

 - Once this module has been tested and (if it) proves useful then the next logical step to make deep learning models more accessible, will be to allow users to train models within PAMGuard itself.
 That way users could, for example, mark out a number of detected clicks, categorize them to species and then train a deep learning model.
 That, however, is a big interdisciplinary job and would require some serious funding to get right.
 For now, AnimalSpot and Ketos are great and I encourage folk to check them out.